Durham Regional Police Service: Policing divisions

 The Durham Regional Police Service is one of two Greater Toronto Area police forces with police aviation capabilities, the other being the York Regional Police.
 They operate one Bell 206B-3 helicopter (callsign "AIR1") and delivered in 2003.
 DRP Air Unit began in 2000 with a leased Bell Jet Ranger helicopter after shared a helicopter with York Regional Police for a two years pilot trial and was the Greater Toronto Region first police force to operate helicopters.
+An Airbus H-135 was ordered in 2024 to replace the Bell 206B in 2027.

 Some vehicles bear the motto "Leaders in Community Safety".

 Tactical Support Unit

 The Tactical Support Unit is responsible for handling dangerous situations not handled by regular uniformed officers.
 The Durham Regional Police TSU also has a mutual-aid agreement with the York Regional Police Emergency Response Unit.
 In the event of a large-scale event, or an incident that could take a significant amount of time, both departments provide assistance to one another.